david-hirst/onto-vae/weighted_loss_analysis/weighted_loss_analysis.md

 ## Evaluation

 We evaluated our implementation by fine-tuning an existing OntoVAE model.
 The existing model used a trimmed version of the Gene Ontology (GO), and had been trained on GTEx expression data.
-In this context, each input node is a gene and the decoder terms represent terms from the GO.
+In this context, each input node is a gene and the decoder nodes represent terms from the GO.

 We created four subsets of the full GTEx expression dataset for calculating weights and fine-tuning the model.
 Each subset contained RNA-seq values for samples from one of two tissues.
 The four tissues type pairs were: